Jerry-0591/Fusang/README.md

 `example_msa` The directory that saves the example of input msa file

+`public data` The data of Fusang manuscript

+`simulation` The scripts used for simulation

+`Environment_setting.md` The description of setting Fusang environment

+`Experimental phylogeny.zip` This file contains the data of experimental phylogeny experiments

+`example_command.sh` This command will generate the prdicted tree (in `example_dl_output` ) of input msa file (in `example_msa` )

 `fusang.py` The code for tree reconstruction

+`logo.jpg` The log of Fusang project

 `requirements.txt` This file will be used for setting environment

-`example_command.sh` This command will generate the prdicted tree (in `example_dl_output` ) of input msa file (in `example_msa` )

-`Experimental phylogeny.zip` This file contains the data of experimental phylogeny experiments